opensprints/opensprints-2-r-pi/README.md

-2-pi-r
+2-r-pi
 ======

-2nd gen opensprints, now on the raspberry pi
+2nd gen OpenSprints software, now on the Raspberry Pi